-A diver may work under the auspices of UA within the depths and environments for which training and proficiency can be reasonably accounted for.
+A diver working under UArizona auspices may only work within the depths and environments for which they have adequate training and proficiency.
 Authorization for a given depth or environment should be granted only upon approval of a dive plan that accounts for management of recognized risks.
-Formal training for specific environments will be carried out by DSO approved Instructional Personnel and to recognized community best practices or standards that best meet the requirements of the diving operation.
+Formal training for specific environments will be carried out by DCB-approved Instructional Personnel and to recognized community best practices or standards that best meet the requirements of the diving operation.
 After completion of training, the diver must demonstrate to the DCB a degree of proficiency and sound judgment to perform work within the scope of the newly acquired skills and capabilities.